 Modify or delete PUBLIC_SHARE_KEY→ no calculation;

-Analyzes the log data and deletes the files when necessary -------------------- TODO
+Analyzes the log data and deletes the files when necessary → data parsing, data modeling, eigenvalue calculation and MOS calculation.

 It is easy to check that in the offline mode the client app does not perform complex calculations and does not use the resources extensively due to the fact that the initial key is shared and the client app only performs decryption, which is not a time-consuming operation.
 Thus, the proposal supports the concept of the light-weighted client, i.e. the most consuming operations are ABE and AES decryption.